-Toshiba asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "FINANCIAL INDUCEMENT," "MICROPROCESSOR" and "COMPANY."
-Toshiba further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
+TAI asserts its general objections as stated above, including without limitation its objections to AMD's definitions of "FINANCIAL INDUCEMENT," "MICROPROCESSOR" and "COMPANY."
+TAI further objects to this request on the grounds that it is vague, overly broad and unduly burdensome.
 For example, AMD's uses of the phrases "reflecting," "discussing" and "related to" are vague, overly broad and unduly burdensome, and seek the production of irrelevant documents and do not describe the documents sought with reasonable particularity.
 By way of further example, AMD's references to "requirements" and "certain processor types or end uses" are vague.
+Subject to and without waiving any objections, TAI will provide responsive non-privileged, non-confidential and non-proprietary documents in its possession, custody or control that are reasonably available.

-All DOCUMENTS reflecting or discussing any offer of a FINANCIAL INDUCEMENT by INTEL related to COMPANY's representation or agreement that it will use only INTEL MICROPROCESSORS, or a defined number or percentage of INTEL MICROPROCESSORS, in a particular computer platform, computer model or computer type.
+All DOCUMENTS reflecting or discussing any offer of a FINANCIAL INDUCEMENT by INTEL relates to COMPANY's representation or agreement that it will use only INTEL MICROPROCESSORS, or a defined number or percentage of INTEL MICROPROCESSORS, in a particular computer platform, computer model or computer type.